-International speleological expedition to Madygen Geopark under the auspices of UNESCO, Southern Tian-Shan, in July 2022
+International speleological expedition under the auspices of UNESCO, to the geopark “Madygen”, Southern Tien Shan, 2024

 We invite caving clubs, associations, scientific centers and all cavers, caving biologists to take part in the speleological expedition.